 Ripasso is a traditional, unique and strictly controlled winemaking method, carried out only with grapes grown in Valpolicella.
 The name Ripasso derives from the re-fermentation of our Valpolicella, on the pomace of our two Amarone.
 After malolactic fermentation the wine is aged 12 months in oak barrels.Discover

 The first traces of the cultivation of vines in Valpolicella date back to the fifth century BC.
 Our vineyards are located in a classic area: a panorama of small hills dominated by the cultivation of vines, olive trees and cherry trees and with an ideal climate influenced by the mountains and the proximity of the lake.Discover

 CLOS ROARETI, Rosso Veronese IGT

-The first year of production of the Clos Roareti, our single site Merlot, was 2004.
-The grapes are harvested in the historic Rovereti vineyard in Negrar, in Valpolicella.
-In this vineyard, enclosed by centuries-old walls, since the late 1990s we cultivate Merlot perfectly adapted to the climate and the red clay soil.Discover
+The first year of production of the Clos Roareti, our Merlot, was 2004.
+The grapes are harvested in our historic vineyard where we grow Merlot grapes since the late 1990s that perfectly adapted to the climate and the red clay soil.Discover

 WINESHOP IN NEGRAR

 From Easter to October open every day, 10 am – 6 pm

 Please check on our Google profile for special closures due to corporate or private events